 Article written by Alanna Casey

-Background: The Arnold Sports festival is one of the biggest sports festivals in the United Sates.
+The Arnold Sports Festival is one of the biggest sports festivals in the United States.
 It draws hundreds of thousands of people to Columbus, Ohio to experience the madness.
 Some come as competitors, some come as viewers, and some come just for the experience of being surrounded by other “strong” people.

 Rules Meeting: Feb 27, Thursday: 7:00 pm